 |Every year on the fifteenth day of the eighth month of the lunar calendar, when the moon is at its maximum brightness for the entire year, the Chinese celebrate “zhong qui jie.”
 Children are told the story of the moon fairy living in a crystal palace, who comes out to dance on the moon’s shadowed surface.|

 The legend surrounding the “lady living in the moon” dates back to ancient times, to a day when ten suns appeared at once in the sky.
 The Emperor ordered a famous archer, Hou Yi, to shoot down the nine extra suns.
 Once the task was accomplished, the Goddess of the Western Heaven rewarded the archer with a pill that would make him immortal.
 However, his wife, Chang Er, found the pill, took it, because Hou Yi was a tyrant, and was banished to the moon as a result.

-Legend says that her beauty is greatest on the day of the Moon festival.
+Legend says that her beauty is greatest on the Moon festival day.
 Today, Chinese people celebrate the Mid-Autumn festival with dances, feasting and moon gazing.
 Not to mention mooncakes.
-While baked goods are a common feature at most Chinese celebrations, mooncakes are inextricably linked with the Moon festival.
+While baked goods are common at most Chinese celebrations, mooncakes are inextricably linked with the Moon festival.
 Roughly the size of a human palm, these mooncakes are quite filling, meant to be cut diagonally in quarters and passed around.

 The Month of September

 To many ancient people, the waning of the light signaled death.
 For example, in Welsh mythology, this is the day of the year when the God of Darkness, Goronwy, defeats the God of Light, Llew, and takes his place as King of the world.